bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 - Debug: Log the start/end of each item processing with its index/key, log steps execution within the loop
 - Info: Log high-level information about how many items are being processed and the result collection
-- Error: Log detailed error information including which item caused the error and at what stage

 ## Error Handling